Long-term Care Insurance FAQ

 Q2: How do I determine what my total Benefit Bank should be?

-A2: Your total Benefit Bank can be any amount from $100,000 to $400,000 with simplified underwriting, or up to $1 million with full medical underwriting.
+A2: Your total Benefit Bank can be any amount from $100,000 to $400,000 with simplified underwriting.
+It can go up to $1 million with full medical underwriting.
 In selecting your Benefit Bank amount, you’ll want to consider a number of things:

 - Whether you need long-term care insurance to protect your retirement savings or other assets.